 If you are registered to vote, you can search and find your exact polling place HERE.

 List of Fayette County Polling Places

-HOW DO I GET A MAIL-IN OR ABSENTEE BALLOT?
+HOW DO I COMPLETE MY MAIL-IN OR ABSENTEE BALLOT?

 Official Election Notices from Fayette County

 - Public Notice - P-2023 Recount Petition Hearing

 - Public Notice of Canvass of Mail-In and Absentee Ballots for 2023 Primary